 Step 3: Add Draw2BitIcon() in Painter

 - Add Draw2BitIcon() method to the painter

-- Draw an example icon on the home page, take a screenshot and include it in your challenge solution.
+- Draw an example icon on any AXIOM Remote page of your choice (eg. home page), take a screenshot and include it in your challenge solution.

 Step 4: Bonus

 - Add unit tests for Draw2BitIcon() method to verify that predefined input also deliver correct output, see examples in FirmwareTest folder, it already contains a few painter tests